 Where to Live as a Grad Student at CWRU

 Do you want some tips for grad students?
-Here, grad student Christa Wheeler offers her suggestions on neighborhoods around town.
+Here, are various advice graduate students have.

 The four numbers on the map are four areas where a lot of students choose to live.